Technical Training Programme for Radionuclide Station Operators with ORTEC Equipment

 Applicants are invited to submit their applications for this training through established official channels (their Permanent Missions to the CTBTO or Ministries of Foreign Affairs).

 Pending the official nomination, participants may email the registration form to [email protected] upon its approval by a Director of the institution, to allow timely travel and accommodation arrangements by the PTS.

 Applicants are requested to use the following registration form:

 In accordance with the staff regulations and rules and Administrative Directives, the PTS will provide a Daily Subsistence Allowance (DSA) and financial support to cover travel costs.

 - A DSA that is sufficient to cover related expenses during the training programme;

 - The PTS travel agent will reserve, issue and send the flight tickets to the participants for the most direct and economic route;

-- Funded participants are not allowed to purchase their own tickets unless, under exceptional circumstances, be authorized to do so and only if this proves to be most cost efficient for the PTS;
+- Funded participants are not allowed to purchase their own tickets unless, under exceptional circumstances, they are authorized to do so and only if this proves to be the most cost effective way for the PTS;

 OTHER PERTINENT INFORMATION